Michael Applebaum: Corruption

-As borough mayor, Applebaum conspired with his aides, fellow councillors, and municipal officials to extort illegal campaign contributions, bribes and kickbacks from real estate promoters and construction firms in exchange for zoning changes and municipal contracts in his borough.
+Applebaum's crimes were part of a nexus of corruption involving bid-rigging for municipal contracts by large construction firms (some with links to the Mafia) in Montreal-area cities in exchange for bribes and kickbacks.
+Major players included Tony Accurso, owner of Simard-Beaudry Construction in Montreal, who paid for vacations of municipal officials on his giant yacht.
+He was also part of a straw-man financing scheme for municipal and provincial political parties, reimbursing company employees for political donations to circumvent Quebec campaign financing law banning companies from contributing to political parties.
+Large construction companies like Dessau, SNC-Lavalin, CIMA, Genivar and SM also were involved in these schemes.

+In Montreal, this system would be harnessed to fill Union Montreal party election funds and corrupt municipal officials in Mayor Gerald Tremblay's administration.
+Chief Union Montreal fundraiser since 2004, Bernard Trépanier was known as "Mr. 3%" because he was purported by Montreal construction bosses to skim 3% off government contracts for Union Montreal party funds.
+Frank Zampino, Mayor Tremblays right-hand man in Union Montreal and president of Montreal's powerful Executive Committee that controlled municipal finances, was responsible for awarding Montreal's largest ever $4 billion waterworks project.
+Corruption in the awarding of contracts associated with this project, including visits to Accurso's yacht during the bidding process in 2007, led to the arrest and trial of Zampino and Trépanier on corruption charges.

 Applebaum was remarkably candid with his aides about his reasons for soliciting bribes: "I am not an angel ...
 We got to make a living."
 He also justified soliciting illegal campaign contributions when approaching developers in his borough: "Elections aren't cheap".

 By 2006, Applebaum was instructing his newly hired aide Hugo Tremblay to sell tickets to Union Montreal party cocktail fundraisers to promoters seeking zoning changes for their real estate projects.
 A box called "the hat" would be circulated at these events to collect outrightly illegal anonymous cash donations.
 The "pret-nom" (borrowed-name, straw man, proxy-name) scheme would be used to make it appear that large donations from a single individual came from a number of people so as not to appear to exceed Quebec's individual legal donation limits of $100.
 Ticket stubs would be used by Applebaum to compile lists of donors and their phone numbers for extorting "extra political effort", Applebaum's euphemism for bribes; Applebaum would then arrange to have his aide solicit and collect the bribes in cash and split the money in his car.

 Applebaum conspired meticulously to use cash in these transactions.
 He instructed his aide to never discuss the cash exchanges, to accept illegal payments in a car or anonymous locations, to leave packages or envelopes in the car for a while until opening them, and to turn off any cellphones when making cash transactions.
 He left no paper trail, believing: "In order to charge you, [they] got to see the money."